+- (2) (a) A Written Food Plan may include, but is not limited to, accommodations for a child's:

 - (a) Special feeding needs;

 - (b) Special diets;

-- (c) Religious or cultural preferences;
+- (c) Religious or cultural preferences; or

-- (d) Family preference; or
+- (d) Family preference. .

-- (e) Other needs
+Weight # 5 (00)(92) 3

-(2) Provider may allow or require parents to bring food to meet the Written Food Plan.
-Weight NA

-(3) If a parent or guardian provides meals for their child, an early learning provider must:

-(a)Notify the parent or guardian in writing of the USDA CACFP requirements for each meal; and

-(b)Supplement a child's meal that does not satisfy USDA CACFP requirements if necessary.
+- (2) Provider may allow or require parents to bring food to meet the Written Food Plan.
+Weight NA - (3) An early learning provider must supplement a child's diet to satisfy USDA CACFP requirements if food provided by a parent or guardian does not satisfy these requirements.
+Weight #5 - (23) If a parent or guardian provides meals for their child, an early learning provider must: - (a) Notify the parent or guardian in writing of the USDA CACFP requirements for each meal; and - (b) Supplement a child's meal that does not satisfy USDA CACFP requirements if necessary.

-(4) On special occasions, such as birthdays, an early learning provider may allow parents or guardians to bring in snacks that may not satisfy the nutritional requirements for all children.
-The snacks provided by parents or guardians must be limited to:

-(a) Store purchased fruits and vegetables (uncut);
+- Subsection (4) is tabled for further negotiation. - (34) AL931 On HW941 special occasions, such as birthdays, an early learning provider may provide or allow parents or guardians to bring in snacks that may not satisfy the nutritional requirements for all children.
+The snacks provided by parents must be limited to store purchased: - (a) Uncut fruits and vegetables; and

-(b) Foods prepackaged in the original manufacturer containers; or
+(b) Foods prepackaged in original manufacturer's containers.
+Weight #4